Customer: North Shore City Council Contract type: Design and Construct Location: North Auckland, Auckland |

 |

-The scope included a 3 km long TBM driven, segment lined tunnel with an internal diameter of 2.8 m.
 The tunnel connects to a 1.6 m diameter, 2 km long HDPE submarine pipeline laid in a dredged trench.
 The marine pipeline also includes a 300 m long diffuser section.
-Our scope included inlet works and a shaft at the treatment plant.
+Our scope also included inlet works and a shaft at the treatment plant.

 The Challenge

-The contract required the construction of a number of complex structures in sensitive ecological and stakeholder environments.
+Our contract required the construction of a number of complex structures in sensitive ecological and stakeholder environments.
 The outfall route stretches 2.6 km from the treatment plant to Mairangi Bay, running deep beneath streets, parks and reserves, commercial and residential properties and council owned land.
 It then runs under the seabed out into the channel.

 - Risk of possible hydro fracture due to hydraulic pressure